-The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course in Okeechobee on Oct.
-6 and 7 from 8 a.m. to 5 p.m.
+The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on April 26, from 8 a.m. until 5 p.m. in Okeechobee County.

-Classes both days will be held at the Okeechobee County Sheriff’s Office Shooting Range, 5025 S.W.
-26th Avenue, in the city of Okeechobee.
+The class will be held at the Okeechobee County Sheriff's Office Shooting Range in the city of Okeechobee.
+The address is 5025 S.W.
+26th Avenue.

 Participants can sign up at MyFWC.com/HunterSafety or by calling the FWC’s South Region Office at 561-625-5122.
 A link to the online portion of the course and a statewide schedule of hunter safety classes are available at MyFWC.com/HunterSafety.

 Parents or legal guardians must accompany children under 16 years of age to all classes.
 To participate in live-fire exercises, children under 18 years old must present a parental release form signed by a parent or legal guardian.

 Anyone born on or after June 1, 1975, must pass an approved hunter safety course and have a hunting license to hunt alone (unsupervised).